tarikcoskun/unicorns-software/README.md

 ### Unicorn's Software

-This is an advanced save editor for the game [Will You Snail?](https://store.steampowered.com/app/1115050/Will_You_Snail)
+This is an advanced save editor for [Will You Snail?](https://store.steampowered.com/app/1115050/Will_You_Snail)

 ### To-do